andy221166/atlas/wiki/api-gateway.md

 How It Works:
 1. Client sends a request to the API Gateway.
 2. Gateway forwards the request to the right microservice(s).
-3. Gateway aggregates responses if needed and returns a single response to the client.
+3. Gateway aggregates responses if needed and returns a single apiResponseWrapper to the client.

 Solution:
 - [Spring Cloud Gateway](/edge/gateway-server/gateway-server-spring-cloud)